pdjr-beatrice/log/README.md

 ## Log files and log system configuration

-A log file is a plain text file consisting of an arbitrary number of leg entries or records.
+A log file is a plain text file consisting of an arbitrary number of log entries or records.
-Log files are rolled over at 00:00Z and all files have a name of the form "YYYYMMDD" which represents the date to which their content applies.
+Log files are rolled over at 00:00Z and all files have a name of the form _YYYYMMDD_ which represents the date to which their content applies.

-Each line in a log file is made up of a timestamped and labelled record which stores a single Signal K data value.
+Each line in a log file is made up of a time-stamped and labelled record which stores a single Signal K data value.
 Fields in each record are space separated and the general format is "_log-timestamp_ [_signalk-timestamp_] _label-1_ _label-1.1_ _value_".
 A snippet from one of _Beatrice_'s recent log files looks like this.
 ```